cleanlab/cleanlab/cleanlab/example_models/README.md

 * mnist_pytorch.py - used for training a simplified AlexNet on MNIST using PyTorch
    - pytorch
    - torchvision
-* fasttext.py - used for supervised learning on text classification using FastText
-   - fasttext

 You must install these dependencies on your own if you wish to use them. cleanlab will not force you to install these large deep learning frameworks because that may